Design philosophy

 Because features are pure, the engine can evaluate them in any order, cache results freely, and guarantee that a feature produces the same value whether it runs in a DuckDB notebook, a Trino warehouse, or a DataFusion serving endpoint.
 Because features are pure, VARIANT() is safe: replacing a dependency produces a well defined new computation with no hidden interactions.
 Because features are pure, the registry can validate consistency statically without executing anything.

-Real systems need non-deterministic values: the current date, random samples, external API responses.
-FeatureQL handles these at two distinct layers.
+Where does non determinism go?
+Real systems need non deterministic values: the current date, random samples, external API responses.
+FeatureQL pushes these to two explicit boundaries:

-Compile time metaprogramming (@literal(), @echo()) evaluates expressions before the feature graph runs, injecting the results as constants. @literal(NOW()) does not give you "the current time per row."
-It gives you "the time at which the query was compiled," frozen as a literal value that every row sees identically.
-This is not a limitation; it is a deliberate separation between "what varies per evaluation" and "what varies per row."
-SQL conflates these two, and the result is subtle bugs when NOW() behaves differently across backends or execution plans.
+• Compile time constants (@literal(), @echo()) evaluate expressions before the feature graph runs, injecting the results as frozen values. @literal(NOW()) does not give you "the current time per row."
+It gives you "the time at which the query was compiled," identical for every row.
+SQL conflates "varies per evaluation" and "varies per row," and the result is subtle bugs when NOW() behaves differently across backends or execution plans.
+See Metaprogramming .

-External data sources (EXTERNAL_COLUMNS, EXTERNAL_REDIS, EXTERNAL_HTTP) are the boundary where the outside world enters the feature graph.
+• External data sources (EXTERNAL_COLUMNS, EXTERNAL_REDIS, EXTERNAL_HTTP) are the boundary where the outside world enters the feature graph.
 They are declared explicitly, their types are specified at the boundary, and their results are treated as inputs to the pure graph, not as computations within it.
 Once data crosses this boundary, everything downstream is deterministic.
+See Mapping data sources .

 This two layer separation means you can always answer the question: "If I run this feature again with the same inputs and the same source data, will I get the same result?"
 The answer is always yes.